caudurodev/cosmos_wallet_app/README.md

 #### Account Creation

-- Users register with email and password which generates a valid mnemonic
+- Users register with email and password which generates a valid address with mnemonic
 - Enables users to generate a new mnemonic with the correct email password combination
-- Credentials and keys stored encrypted locally in the browser
+- Encrypted mnemonic stored encrypted locally in the browser
+- Encryption keys are stored in memory only and do not persist across sessions

 #### Sign-In

-- With email and password, which decrypts the private keys
+- With email and password, which decrypts the account if it is stored locally
-- Recover the account using the account mnemonic or email + password combination.
+- Recover the account using the account mnemonic

 ## Installation
 Using npm